Dr. Kenneth A. Lane, O.D.

 The activities in Dr. Lane’s workbooks aim to improve reading speed and proficiency by training visual tracking, focused attention, visual scanning, and spatial attention.
 All of the activities are based on scientific research.

 More about Dr. Lane:

 Kenneth A. Lane, O.D., was raised in the Philadelphia area and served for four years in the Marine Corps after graduating from high school.
-He graduated from the University of Delaware in 1969 and moved to Texas in 1970.
-He attended the University of Houston College of Optometry from 1973 to 1977.
+He graduated from the University of Delaware in 1969 and attended the University of Houston College of Optometry from 1973 to 1977.
 He founded the Lane Learning Center to help learning-disabled children in 1985.

 · Optometrist, Texas License #2435T

 · Director of the Lane Learning Center, a multi-professional clinic for evaluating children with learning disabilities